jmkraus/Covid-19/README.md

 This is a nice script written by Francois Fleuret.
 Brought to attention by Ole Zorn on Twitter.
 Link to original file: <http://fleuret.org/git-extract/python/covid19.py>

+Oh, and thanks to Francois for the great idea of "gentle download"! :)

 ## Covid19-1.py

 Sample script by Ole Zorn (Developer of Pythonista) released on Twitter: <https://twitter.com/olemoritz/status/1238660638978736128>